NexPlayer/Android-SDK/advanced.md

 An event will occur when start() is successful.

-In case of an error, onError will occur instead of an onStartComplete event.
+In case of an error,onErrorwill occur instead of anonStartCompleteevent.

 **Parameters**